shahbaz42/election_on_blockchain/README.md

 ## Requirements:
   1. Metamask must be installed
-  2. You must be connected with DLT Labs DL Testnet
+  2. You must be connected to DLT Labs DL Testnet